Wilooper/Lyrica/README.md

 # IMPORTANAT NOTE to users:-

-- **I have made a lyrics translation and transliteration engine if you are inatrested then you can check it out on:- -https://automatic-engine-nc2j.onrender.com**
+- **I have made a lyrics translation and transliteration engine if you are instrested then you can check it out on:- -https://automatic-engine-nc2j.onrender.com**

 - It might be slow now because it uses ai to translate and transliterate we will soon implement the database to make it fast.